T0ha/t0ha.github.io/_posts/2021-05-15-how-to-deploying-phoenix-application-on-ubuntu-20.04LTS.md

 layout: post
 locale: en_US
 title: "How To: Deploying Phoenix Application on Ubuntu 20.04 LTS"
-description: "Master the Art of Deploying Phoenix Applications on Ubuntu 20.04LTS!
+description: Master the Art of Deploying Phoenix Applications on Ubuntu 20.04LTS!
 Our expert guide will equip you with the knowledge and skills needed to smoothly navigate the deployment process.
-Get ready to embark on a journey towards application success!"
+Get ready to embark on a journey towards application success!
-image: /assets/images/posts/image.png
+image: /assets/images/posts/phoenix_ubuntu.png
 tags:
   - devops
   - elixir